datakaveri/ogc-resource-server/docs/Solution_Architecture.md

 ## Solution Architecture

 This section provides an overview of the OGC Resource Server and its components, detailing how different services and systems interact to enable efficient geospatial data handling, authentication, and auditing.
-The architecture is built using Vert.x, a reactive toolkit for building applications on the Java Virtual Machine (JVM), and is designed for scalability, fault tolerance, and monitoring.
+The architecture is built using Vert.x, a reactive toolkit for building applications on  Java, and is designed for scalability, fault tolerance, and monitoring.

 The following block diagram shows different components/services used in implementing the OGC Resource Server.
 ![Solution Architecture](./ogc-resource-server-solution-architecture.png)